maximbircu/pull-request-assistant/documentation/documentation.md

 You can check out the full list of supported commands and information about how to use them and how they work below.

-For now there is only one command supported but the project is based on [commander](https://www.npmjs.com/package/commander) and it's very easy to add new commands.
+For now, there is only one command supported but the project is based on [commander](https://www.npmjs.com/package/commander) and it's very easy to add new commands.
 Thus feel free to report new issues and contribute to this awesome project.